Fire Prevention and Safety

 216.664.2833 - Weekdays 8 am to 5 pm

-This is designed to increase knowledge and awareness among older persons in the areas of crime prevention, fire hazards, emergency services and programs for the elderly.
-It is a collaborative program presented by the Divisions of Police, EMS,and Fire; and the Departments of Aging and Consumer Affairs.
+This program is designed to increase knowledge and awareness among older persons in the areas of crime prevention, fire hazards, emergency services, and programs for the elderly.
+It is a collaborative program presented by the Divisions of Police, EMS, and Fire, and the departments of Aging and Consumer Affairs.